PyO3/pyo3/guide/src/migration.md

 ### `ObjectProtocol` is removed
 All methods are moved to [`PyAny`].
-And since now all native types (e.g., `PyList`) implements `Deref<Target=PyAny>`, al you need is removing `ObjectProtocol` from your code.
+And since now all native types (e.g., `PyList`) implements `Deref<Target=PyAny>`, all you need to do is remove `ObjectProtocol` from your code.

 Before:
 ```rust,compile_fail